-Some people may be certain they want to have an abortion.
+Some people may be sure they want to have an abortion.
 Others may find it more difficult to make a decision.

 The decision to have an abortion is yours alone.
 But you should take the chance to discuss your options with a health professional.

 Unbiased information and support is also available from: